 Green tomatoes are of two types.
 One is the unripe red tomato, and the other is the heirloom variety of tomatoes that is originally green.
 Heirloom tomatoes have vertical stripes, are soft when pressed, and taste pretty much like the ripe red tomatoes.
 Unripe red tomatoes look green, feel harder, and have an acidic flavor.

 Yes.
 Just check the acidity.
 If you are suffering from acid reflux or any other gastrointestinal issue, raw tomatoes are not advised.

 There is insufficient evidence regarding this.
 To be on the safe side, avoid consumption in large amounts.
 And consult your doctor.

 Are canned tomatoes dangerous?

 Yes, in the long run.
 In fact, any canned food is considered dangerous.
-This is because the inside of these cans is coated with Bisphenol A or BPA, which can pose a health risk (31).
+This is because the inside of these cans is coated with Bisphenoli XA chemical compound used to manufacture plastics that may cause oxidative stress, infertility and increased blood pressure.
+A or BPA, which can pose a health risk.
 Even otherwise, canned tomatoes are high in sodium, and that is not healthy.